Helicopter Damselfly, Insect - Invertebrate

 Helicopter Damselfly (Megaloprepus coerulatus) Spanish name: Gallito Azul, Libélula

 Damselflies are smaller than dragonflies and less robust.
-There are two other species of helicopter damselflies that live in Costa Rica.
-Megaloprepus coerulatus is the largest and has bluish purple bands on its otherwise transparent wings.
 This is a long-bodied damselfly with long wings—the longest wings, in fact, within its order.
 Each of these long wings moves slowly and independently from the other wings, creating a mesmerizing effect as the damselfly lilts gracefully through the understory.

 Biology and Natural History